dribdat/docs/docs/usage.md

 ![User profile](images/screenshot_userprofile.jpg)

 When you open an upcoming event, you are shown a list of teams.
-The **Join event** button guides you with a shortlist (shown below), based on your profile data. 💡 We are working on new teambuilding features - [stay tuned!](https://hackintegration.ch)
+The **Join event** button guides you with a shortlist (shown below), based on your profile data. 💡 We are working on [new teambuilding features](matching) to complement this.

 ![Team selection](images/screenshot_join_team.png)